 Evidence helps to identify the types and nature of bullying incidents.
 It may include threats or images sent on or offline by messaging, conversations, notes or images, damaged clothing or other belongings, online conversations or notes.
 Bystanders may also be able to provide witness statements or additional evidence.
 Dates and times when things happened should be noted.
 Screen grabs can be saved as online evidence.
 Staff in school will gather information from any learners who may have been a perpetrator, a victim or a witness to an alleged bullying incident.
 Such accounts will be signed and dated by the person writing the account.
-KiVa cotracts and documents will be kept on record within the pupil files by Heads of Learning.

-Ysgol Eirias is required to record information that will enable the school to:
+Ysgol Eirias are required to record information that will enable the school to: